 |Enhancement in sub-second event data retention||Ability to retain sub-second event data without indexing additional fields.
 See the |

 What's New in 7.3.1

-Splunk Enterprise 7.3.1 introduces enhancements to several features and resolves the issues described in Fixed issues.
+Splunk Enterprise 7.3.1 was released on July 31, 2019.
+It introduces the following enhancements and resolves the issues described in Fixed issues.

 |Enhancement to Metric Store Logs to Metrics functionality||Support blacklist and whitelist for Metric dimensions when configuring Logs to Metrics.
 Support for wildcard ( * ) to specify patterns.
 Ability to automatically treat numeric fields as measures.
 See Set up ingest-time log-to-metrics conversion with configuration files in Metrics.|

 |Enhancement to Metric Store rollups functionality||Ability to roll up only a subset of metrics, rather than every metric in the source metric index.
 Ability to specify multiple aggregate function rather than a single aggregate function.
 See Manage metric rollup policies with configuration files in Metrics.|

 |Python future and 2to3 packages||Splunk Enterprise 7.3.1 includes the Python libraries "future" and "2to3", which help to make Python 2 syntax compatible with both Python 2 and Python 3.
 The Splunk Python SDK is dual-compatible via the "Six" library as of v1.6.5, so "future" and "2to3" are most useful for customers who do not use the SDK or who need further modification.
 See Python 3 Migration for more information.|